agr227/Frontend-Mentor_Stat-Card-Components/README.md

 ## Welcome! 👋

+**** I have attached the original read.me as well as all of the important images/references needed to get a basic understanding of this project.
+See attached card desktop image.
+I was given the basic HTML and an image/card to copy.
+This is my first challenge from the
+Frontend Mentor website.
+I didn't even know what coding was 10 days ago. so I'm pretty happy with the outcome.
+PLEASE comment or make changes in branches showing how I could simplify my code or better achieve the outcome i was aiming to match.
+Thanks!****

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.